 One of my favorite places in the world!

-Here is a way to make your students study some photos and learn to draw some conclusions about working conditions, industry and past and present, all at the same time:
+Here is an activity to make your students study some photos and learn to draw some conclusions about working conditions, industry and past and present, all at the same time:

-Here are ten photos--all of which show people working in industry.
+There are ten photos below–all of which show people working in industry.
 Most of them were taken in Tennessee.

 Some of them WERE color photos, but we have taken the color out.

 Some of these photos were taken during the last 40 years.
 Some of them were taken more than 100 years ago.

 See if your students can figure out which photographs fall into which category.
 Ask them what stands out in the photos and if they notice anything “unusual”.